 To debug a remote server-side application in your IntelliJ IDEA, you need to have the same version of your application or component on your side in IntelliJ IDEA as on the server-side.
 To do so, you shall first finish all the changes you want to test on the remote server.
 Then build your application and deploy it to the remote server.
 Only then you should run remote debug mode against your remote environment.

-In a reverse way, if you can not change what is on the server, rebase your code repository on the commit of JAR or WAR file set on the server.
-Build the application with the build tool of your choice (Maven/Gradle), and only then you are can remotely debug.
+In reverse, if you can not change what is on the server, rebase your code repository on the commit of the JAR or WAR file set on the server.
+Then, build the application with the build tool of your choice (Maven/Gradle), and only then can you remotely debug.

 Don’t make any additional changes before remote debug

 Writing the following note might be unnecessary, yet it is better to say it aloud as a reminder.
 If you make any changes in your code between deployment on the remote server and running the application in remote debug mode, remote debug will not work.
 Even on the slightest change, remote debug will not decompile your breakpoint on the desired code line because Java bytecode will be different.

 Just a tip – for a fast Maven build you can use